-NIFRS holds two leases for buildings with a total expected lease liability and asset value of £75k and annual depreciation charges of £21k.
+NIFRS holds two leases for buildings with a total lease asset and liability value of £75k and annual depreciation charges of £23k.

-On initial application it is expected that the impact of IFRS 16 will be as follows: there will be a new lease asset and liability of £14.53m and annual depreciation costs of £350k and interest costs of £135k.
+On initial application the impact of IFRS 16 was as follows: there is a new lease cost of £30.97m and annual depreciation costs of £641k and interest costs of £290k.